Britain's Small Forgotten Wars

 When the fleet arrived off the Rio de la Plata the Spanish viceroy, Sobremonte, believing the more vulnerable city was Montevideo, sent the majority of his troops there, leaving Buenos Aires relatively undefended.
 Siezing the opportunity Beresford and Popham occupied Buenos Aires on 27th June 1806.
 Sobremonte fled for Cordoba, with his treasury, only for the treasury to be intercepted and captured.
 Popham immediately returned home with the money and news of the victory, but left Beresford in a difficult situation.

 Initially the British were welcomed by the local politicians and dignitaries.
 However, delicate situations need delicate handling, and the British military of the age are not renowned for subtle diplomacy.
-So if you have local people wishing to rid themselves of European control it is probably not helpful to tell them that they must do what you, an invading British General, say.
+So if you have local people wishing to rid themselves of European control it is probably not helpful to tell them that they must do what you, an invading British, also European, General, say.
 And if you have local merchants making money from Spanish trade monopolies, telling them that those will have to go, as Britain stands for Free Trade, is not going to endear them to you.
 And if there is a strong local emancipation movement who, given the campaigns in Britain, think you are going to free slaves, and you say you are not (because the slaves are owned by the rich local politicians who are your only support), they are not going to be too content.
 Moreover, Beresford only had a couple of thousand troops to defend the city.

 Beresford misread all those situations, and so allowed the displaced Spanish to quickly regroup.
 A French officer serving with the Spanish, Jacques (or Santiago) de Liniers, organised the opposition and, realising how weak in numbers the British were, landed north of Buenos Aires with more than one thousand men on August 8th.
 A week later he had taken control of the northern and western entries to the city, and was moving in.

 It only took a few days.
 On the 14th Beresford surrendered, the 71st Regiment having suffered the ignominy of losing both their colours as they defended, and lost, the Santa Domingo Convent.
-The colours are still there, preserved in glass cases.
+The colours are still there, in the convent, preserved in glass cases.
 Beresford was kept prisoner for six months, before escaping.
 Somewhere there will be a record of what happened to the surviving troops of the 71st.

 Afterwards